open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/emt-update-guide.md

 #### 1.2: Prepare the USB Drive

-- Connect the USB drive to your developer system and identify the correct USB disk using the following command:
+- Connect the USB drive to your developer system and identify the correct USB disk using the following command

   ```bash
   lsblk -o NAME,MAJ:MIN,RM,SIZE,RO,FSTYPE,MOUNTPOINT,MODEL
   ```